Tires and Types

 Summer tires are also designed for performance in wet and dry situations.
 They are not manufactured for all-season traction.
 They are adapted for hot climate and provide grip and sensitive handling in wet or dry conditions.
 The temperature range for safe summer tires is above 45° Fahrenheit.

 The summer tires typically have solid contact patches, grooves with sufficient circumference for hydroplaning resistance, and no ripping.
-They are used during the warm periods, or for all year in areas that are not found in a true winter.
+They are used during warm periods or all year in areas that are not found in a true winter.

 Track tires are used on oval track racing, where maximum traction is required from each wheel for steering and braking.